common-voice/common-voice/docs/SENTENCES.md

 ## Flagging (and removing) problematic sentences already in the Common Voice database

-If you notice sentences that need to be deleted 🚩, first check what the source of the sentence is.
+If you notice sentences that need to be deleted, first check what the source of the sentence is.

 Search for the source of the sentence within the [data](https://github.com/common-voice/common-voice/blob/main/server/data) folder.
 Folders are split up by language.
 If the sentence is found in `sentence-collector.txt`, that means it was automatically exported from Sentence Collector.
 In that case, please file an [issue](https://github.com/common-voice/sentence-collector/issues) with a plaintext file of all problematic sentences, listed one sentence per line.
 Note that in this case removing it from the file through a Pull Request will not help, because it will automatically be added again with the next export.